inet-framework/inet/doc/src/users-guide/ch-transport.rst

 complex protocol and sometimes it is hard to see how the different requirements interact with each other.

-INET contains three implementations of the TCP protocol:
+There are three implementations of the TCP protocol in INET:

 -  :ned:`Tcp` is the primary implementation, designed for readability, extensibility, and experimentation.